Subscribe

 Archives

-You can, should you choose to, follow us on Facebook (where, among other things, we post a lot of photographs) and Twitter.
+You can, should you choose to, follow us on Facebook (where, among other things, we post a LOT of photographs) and Twitter.
 Still more of our online scribbles can be found at A Quiet Little Table in the Corner and other Substack pages.
 There’s even an Amazon author’s page, that includes food writing and anything else we manage to get into print

 Gary

-May 2025
+October 2025

-PPS: If you wish to change the e-mail address at which you receive these newsletters, or otherwise modify the way you receive our postings or—if you’ve received this newsletter by mistake, and/or don’t wish to receive future issues—you have our sincere apology and can have your e-mail address deleted from the list immediately.
-We’re happy (and continuously amazed) that so few people have decided to leave the list but, should you choose to be one of them, let us know and we’ll see that your in-box is never afflicted by these updates again.
+PPS: If you wish to change the e-mail address at which you receive these newsletters, or otherwise modify the way you receive our postings or, if you’ve received this newsletter by mistake, and/or don’t wish to receive future issues—you have our sincere apology and can have your e-mail address deleted from the list immediately.
+We’re happy (and continuously amazed) that so few people have decided to leave the list, but should you choose to be one of them, let us know, and we’ll see that your in-box is never afflicted by these updates again.

 — the new sites —